 State why enforcement discretion is being granted.
 Include an appropriate statement such as:

-“The NRC exercised enforcement discretion in accordance with ection [#.#] of the Enforcement Policy because [reason].”
+“The NRC exercised enforcement discretion in accordance with section [#.#] of the Enforcement Policy because [reason].”

 Note: Violations must be assigned an enforcement action (EA) number, which can be obtained through the Regional Enforcement Coordinator.
 The cover letter must contain the required language for exercising enforcement discretion.